Cheeseness/robins-rescue/README.md

 # Robin's Rescue
-Robin's Rescue is an example point and click adventure game made using the GPL licenced [SLUDGE engine](http://opensludge.github.io/).
+Robin's Rescue is an example point and click adventure game made using the LGPL licenced [SLUDGE engine](http://opensludge.github.io/).
 This game was made over the course of several days and has a number of rough edges.
 Wear gloves when handling!

 Big thanks to Mim for character designs and animations, and a special thank you to all my Patreon supporters (see SUPPORTERS.md for details).